geoffsdavis/tape-measure/README.md

  - A Tick Index of 0 represents a segment boundary
  - A Tick Index greater than 0 represents a subdivision boundary of a full segment, and is useful for rendering Ticks in a view
-      (e.g. for 4-tick segments, you could render text labels at index 0, long tick marks at 2, and short tick marks at 1 & 3)
+      (e.g. for 4-tick segments, you could render text labels and long tick marks at index 0, medium tick marks at 2, and short tick marks at 1 & 3)

 ## Example: Let's Make a Thermometer